Over 13 million Syrians need urgent assistance

 In the decades prior to 2011, the government worked towards improving the standard of living, ensuring better access to education and health.
 However, the number of people living in poverty remained high.
 The situation was especially acute in rural areas.
 In addition, Syria was home to around 1.4 million refugees from Iraq, and about half a million Palestinians.

 Since 2011, Syria has been the centre of international attention.
-The conflict has now lasted five years, the situation is tragic, an estimated 13.5 million Syrians, nearly half of whom are children, are in need of urgent humanitarian help, and a generation of children have not been able to go to school.
+The situation is tragic; an estimated 13.1 million Syrians require urgent humanitarian help.
+Over half of those in need are children, and a whole generation of children has not been able to go to school regularly.

 Lives disrupted by violence